nautobot/nautobot/nautobot/docs/development/best-practices.md

 # Best Practices

 While there are many different development interfaces in Nautobot that each expose unique functionality, there are a common set of a best practices that have broad applicability to users and developers alike.
-This includes elements of writing Jobs, Plugins, and scripts for execution through the `nbshell`.
+This includes elements of writing Jobs, Plugins, and scripts for execution through the `nautobot-server shell`.

 The below best practices apply to test code as well as feature code, and there are additional [test-specific best practices](testing.md) to be aware of as well.